Common questions about the flu vaccine

 The flu vaccine has an excellent safety record during pregnancy and for unborn babies.
 Read more about pregnancy and immunisation.

 Yes, you can safely have the vaccine if you're breastfeeding.
 Getting the vaccine can help protect you from the flu and from passing it on to your baby.
-Breastfeeding may also give protection to the baby.
+Breastfeeding may also give protection to your baby.
 However, babies have more protection if you get vaccinated during pregnancy.

-The vaccine can't cause the flu because it doesn't contain any live viruses.
+The vaccine can't cause the flu because it doesn't contain any live virus.
 The vaccine stimulates an immune response which can include flu-like symptoms (eg, fever, headache and tiredness).
 This creates immunity but doesn't cause the illness.
 Most people tolerate the vaccine well.

 Any after-effects from the vaccine are usually mild and last 1 to 2 days.
 They may include: